 When we get to a deeper level of the wound, it feels raw and vulnerable.
 There may be images or memories that arise.
 When we are truly here, we will be able to renegotiate the contract.

-But our “wall contracts” involve much more than this-- our wall becomes enmeshed with our psychological drives and daily motivations.
+But our “wall contract” involves much more than this-- our wall becomes enmeshed with our belief systems and daily motivations.
 Wall maintenance becomes a daily habit that requires a lot of energy.
 The wall never truly separates us from our wounds, it just provides the illusion of that separation.
 And that illusion comes crashing down every time we are triggered.
-When we are triggered, we feel into our wound for just a moment.
-And in that moment we have to rebuild the part of the wall that let the triggering happen.
-Recognizing that the contract with the wall has lost its allure frequently propels people on the path of emotional and spiritual healing.
+When we are triggered, we feel into the wound for just a moment.
+And in that moment, we have to rebuild the part of the wall that let the triggering happen.
+Once we begin to recognize the futility of constantly rebuilding the wall, we can propel forward on the path of emotional and spiritual healing.